trainorsatwit/g05-intro-git-and-github-g05-intro-git-and-github-group-6/README.md

 Escape Room Text Adventure

-Language: Java

 Game Synopsis:
 - Escape room-esque idea where you must find the keys somewhere in a house before you are able to leave and therefore "win" the game.
-- Rooms represented undirected graph (kitchen, living room, foyer, bathroom, dining room, bedrooms, basement).
+- Rooms in a house is represented by an undirected graph (kitchen, living room, foyer, bathroom, dining room, bedrooms, basement).
-- Each room has an array with furnitures to inspect.
+- Each room has an array with furnitures to inspect such as couch, chair, etc.
+- Player spawns in a room to start and will have the choice between actions of Move, Search, Look, or Quit.
+   - Move: Select a valid room to enter.
+   - Search: Check a piece of furniture for the key.
+   - Look: List of all furniture in a room will be printed to the player.
+   - Quit: Game will end.
+ - Win Condition: Game ends when a player successfully finds the key or if they choose to quit the game.

 House Class: Graph of rooms in the house.
 - adjacencyList: Map<Room, List<Room>>